jlaamanen/signally/README.md

 ## Under the hood

 Signally uses a simple file watching message queue to watch for new events.
-Each new event from Signally CLI will be added as a new file in buffer directory.
+Each new event from Signally CLI will be added as a new file in a buffer directory.
 Whenever a new file appears in the directory while an app with registered listeners is running, it will be read and parsed by the file watcher.
 All the listeners attached to the event are handled, and after this, the file is removed.

 ## API